Breaking the Wall of Media and Communication Ethics

 What is the main goal of your research or project?

-Lilie Chouliaraki’s work sits at the intersection of media, representation and vulnerability, advancing a distinctive approach to communication ethics.
-Her research interrogates how media narratives represent human suffering and pain and, in so doing, shape ethical, political and cultural relationships within and between political communities.
-At its core is a concern with how communication enables, or forecloses, the recognition of others as morally significant, particularly in contexts of war, disaster, displacement and inequality.
+My work sits at the intersection of media, representation and vulnerability, and it develops a distinctive approach to communication ethics.
+I look at how media narratives portray human suffering and pain and, in doing so, how they shape ethical, political and cultural relationships within and between communities.
+At the heart of my work is a concern with how communication either enables or forecloses the recognition of others as morally significant, especially in contexts of war, disaster, displacement and inequality.

-While her earlier work focused on the mediation of suffering in the global South, her more recent project, on the weaponization of victimhood, turns attention to the global North as narrator of its own suffering.
-In this shift, Western political and cultural actors, especially of the far right, increasingly present themselves as vulnerable or aggrieved, reframing victimhood as a basis for moral entitlement and political domination.
-Her award-winning book Wronged: The Weaponization of Victimhood (2024) explores this development as a crisis of communication ethics, where narratives of injury are no longer the preserve of the marginalised but tools of authority and exclusion for the already powerful.
+In my earlier work, I focused on how suffering in the global South was mediated.
+More recently, however, I’ve turned to the global North and the ways it narrates its own suffering.
+Here, I’ve been interested in how Western political and cultural actors—especially on the far right—present themselves as vulnerable or aggrieved, reframing victimhood as a basis for moral entitlement and political domination.
+My book Wronged: The Weaponization of Victimhood (2024), which was fortunate to receive major recognition, explores this shift as a crisis of communication ethics, where narratives of injury are no longer the preserve of those who need them most but are redeployed as tools of authority and exclusion for the already powerful.

-Through this lens, Wronged makes a major contribution to the field of communication ethics by revealing how the vocabulary of pain is being instrumentalized to redraw the moral boundaries of public discourse.
-Rather than fostering solidarity or amplifying the structurally silenced, the new moral economy of victimhood privileges the grievances of the powerful and constrains the space for emancipatory claims to justice.
-Crucially, Chouliaraki brings a normative edge to communication ethics, treating it not only as an analytical framework but as a critical intervention in democratic life.
+Through this lens, Wronged shows how the vocabulary of pain is increasingly being used to redraw the moral boundaries of public discourse.
+Instead of fostering solidarity or amplifying silenced voices, today’s moral economy of victimhood privileges the grievances of the powerful and constrains the space for justice.
+In my work, I argue that communication ethics should be more than an analytical framework—it should also be a critical intervention in democratic life.

-Her work insists on the need for media practices that uphold pluralism, accountability and genuine recognition in the face of rising cultural antagonism.
-By tracing how political speech and media storytelling turn victimhood into a source of entitlement, Chouliaraki challenges us to reconsider not only how we communicate pain but also whose suffering ultimately counts, and to what ends.
+This is why I emphasise the need for media practices that uphold pluralism, accountability and genuine recognition in the face of rising political and cultural antagonisms between democratic and illiberal forces.
+By tracing how political speech and media storytelling turn victimhood into entitlement, I want us to rethink not only how we communicate pain but also whose suffering ultimately counts, and to what ends.

-In doing so, she redefines communication ethics as a critical project attuned to the shifting politics of recognition in an age of polarisation, moral contestation and growing far-right dominance.
+In doing so, I aim to redefine communication ethics as a critical project that speaks directly to the shifting politics of recognition in an age of polarisation, moral contestation and growing far-right dominance.

 What advice would you give to young scientists or students interested in pursuing a career in research, or to your younger self starting in science?